alistaircol/ac-website/content/articles/laravel-send-whatsapp-message-with-emoji-and-variables.md

 ]
 ```

-You however need to construct the template yourself, and then send that.

-I use [`elvanto/litemoji`](https://packagist.org/packages/elvanto/litemoji) to handle emojis easier.
+You however need to construct the template yourself, and then send that as the payload.
+This gets a little awkward when using emoji (some editors might strip it out, achieving correct spacing might be difficult, etc), so I use [`elvanto/litemoji`](https://packagist.org/packages/elvanto/litemoji) to make that easier.

 ```php
 use Illuminate\Support\Str;